Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Notation and Related Literature

-As with e-variables, there are several families of e-processes and many of them are based on a likelihood ratio \citep[c.f.][]{ Koolen2022,Perez2024,terSchure2024, Wang2025}.
-Alternatively, e-processes can be constructed by merging sequential (or independent) e-values \citep{VovkWang2024a}.
-An overview of different families of e-processes is given in \citet{Ramdas2023}.
+As with e-variables, there are several families of e-processes and many of them are based on likelihood ratios \citep[c.f.][]{ Koolen2022,Perez2024,terSchure2024, Wang2025}.
+Alternatively, e-processes can be constructed by merging e-values \citep{VovkWang2024a}.
+An overview of different families of e-processes is given in \citet{Ramdas2023}. \citet{Choe2025} show that any e-process defined with respect to the filtration $(\mathcal{F}_n)_{n\geq0}$ can be adapted to be a valid e-process with respect to another filtration $(\mathcal{G}_n)_{n\geq0}$.

-In the next section, we combine the theory of simultaneous confidence bounds based on closed testing with the theory of e-processes and propose a procedure to compute safe anytime-valid upper confidence bounds for $\tau(R)$.
+In the next section, we combine simultaneous confidence bounds based on closed testing with anytime-valid local level-$\alpha$ tests and propose a procedure to compute anytime-valid upper confidence bounds for $\tau(R)$.